partykit/partykit/apps/docs/src/content/docs/reference/partyserver-api.md

 ### Party.Server.onRequest

-Called when a HTTP request is made to the party URL.
+Called when a HTTP request is made to the room URL.

 Receives an instance of [`Party.Request`](#partyrequest), and is expected to return a standard Fetch API [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response).